MotiaDev/awesome-plugins/CONTRIBUTING.md

 Creating and contributing a Motia plugin:

 1. ✅ **Create:** `pnpm dlx motia@latest create --plugin my-plugin`
-2. ✅ **Develop:** Build your plugin with React, TypeScript, Vite, and Motia UI
+2. ✅ **Develop:** Build your plugin with React, TypeScript, tsdown, and Motia UI
 3. ✅ **Test:** Link locally and test thoroughly in a Motia project
 4. ✅ **Document:** Write comprehensive README with examples and screenshots
 5. ✅ **Publish:** `npm publish --access public`